petrash95/Rock--Paper--Scissors/README.md

 # Rock--Paper--Scissors
 #This is my firs JS program
 #Wish me good luck!
-I amd ready to make code perfect!
+I am ready to make a code perfect!